aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 ```

 ## What are the limitations?
 If a method has multiple overloads and accepts different lambda types.
 Then it would be difficult to automatically infer the type.
 We need to cast in these cases to make it work.
-When will it fail?
-The most common case is when there are multiple overloads
-accepting different lambda types (a scenario you should try to avoid when
-overloading lambda-accepting methods).
-But in general, Java 8's new smarter type
-inference is sort of a black box: it's smart but in difficult-to-predict ways.
-We really don't have any better advice than "try it without explicit types, then
-add explicit types back in until it works."

 ## Differences vs. anonymous classes